carpentries/instructor-training/learners/checkout.md

 The purpose of this step is to encourage you to take a first step towards further engagement with The Carpentries, choosing a path that works well for you.
 Any participation in Carpentries activities or processes may be submitted to satisfy this requirement!
-We have a few suggestions to get you started.
+We have a few suggestions to get you started:
 - Serve as an Instructor or a Helper at a workshop
-- Attend an Instructor Meeting, regional call, or other community programming
+- Attend a regional call, skill-up session, or other community programming
 - Submit a contribution to a Lesson, Glossario, or other Carpentries repository

 ### Serve as an Instructor or Helper at a Carpentries Workshop